wiltso/Uni-Java/README.md

 ```
 Then it will tell you that you need to type git push --set-upstream....

-Then go to github and to this reposotory and click compare & pull request
+Then go to github and go to this reposotory and click compare & pull request

-add me as a rewier and click creat request
+Add me as a rewier and click creat request

+Then before you make new changes do this

 ```
 git checkout master